- Where does cork come from?

-Buying cork actually helps preserve the forests!
-IT IS NOT BAD TO USE CORK - the shortage of cork is not due to use of cork products or the trees being "endangered".
-That’s a stretch of the truth.
+Buying cork actually helps preserve the forests.
+Shortage of cork is not due to use of cork products or the trees being "endangered".
 What's actually happening is the cork forests are being cut down as wine companies move to cheaper alternatives and landowners can no longer afford to sell cork and maintain the forests.
 The more people who buy cork, the more the land can maintain itself and not be sold to developers or re-purposed.
 Thus, buying cork makes keeping the trees possible!

 - Is Cork material Vegan?

 Yes, Cork harvesting and production is a cruelty free process.